1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 Deploying 1Password SCIM Bridge on Azure Container Apps comes with a few benefits:

-- For standard deployments, Azure Container Apps will host your SCIM bridge for a lower variable cost of around ~ $16 USD/month (at the time of last review) [More details can be found on Microsoft's pricing page](https://azure.microsoft.com/en-us/pricing/details/container-apps/).
+- For standard deployments, Azure Container Apps will host your SCIM bridge for ~$16 USD/month (when this document was written)
+  > **Note**
+  >
+  > Conatiner Apps pricing is variable based on activity.
+Details can be found on [Microsoft's pricing page](https://azure.microsoft.com/en-us/pricing/details/container-apps/).
 - No DNS management, and an obsecure DNS record.
 Azure Container Apps automatically provides a unique URL for your SCIM bridge.
 - Azure Container Apps automatically handles TLS certificate management on your behalf.
 - You will deploy 1Password SCIM Bridge directly to Azure from your Azure Portal or some commands can be performed from your local terminal.
 There is no requirement to clone this repository for this deployment.